Performance Analysis in Instructional Design

 Customer or clients will often present all performance problems as training problems, thus the need to fully analyze the problem in order to determine its root cause.
-This tool is used to help narrow the root cause of a performance problem.
+The tool shown below helps to narrow the root cause of a performance problem.
 When facing a performance problem, two questions are asked: